bandirevanth/Checkers/README.md

-# Checkers AI
+# Checkers

-This project is a Checkers AI game that allows users to play against an AI opponent.
-The game features a user-friendly interface and supports both single-player and two-player modes.
+This project is a Checkers game that allows users to play against the computer.
+The game features a user-friendly interface and well-written logic.
 In progress, maybe soon - The AI can be configured to use different algorithms, including Minimax and Alpha-Beta pruning, to determine the best moves.

 LIVE DEMO - https://6zykls.csb.app/